Expansion Communication Working Group

 What will happen to the current store?

-We are in discussions with a non-profit food pantry about that organization taking over the space at 144 Main St. after our move.
-We are waiting to receive a Letter of Intent or Memorandum of Understanding to confirm interest.
-Other parties also continue to show interest and inquiry in our current location.
+We are in discussions with Stone Soup Café, a local non-profit food pantry, about that organization taking over the space at 144 Main St. after our move.
+We have received Letter of Intent confirming interest.